webplatform/docs/concepts/programming/programming_basics/index.md

 </script>
 </source>

 You can concatenate (a technical term that means “join together”) strings using the + operator but you cannot subtract strings from one another.
 For string modification you need to use functions the language provides you with.
-Simple concatenation on the other hand is as easy as this:
+Simple concatenation, on the other hand, is as easy as this:

 <source lang="javascript">
 <script>